-Over the years, several exceptions to the moratorium and several new measures have been passed to allow for some flexibility under the moratorium.
+Over the years, several exceptions to the moratorium as well as new measures have been passed to allow for flexibility under the moratorium.
 Most notably, legislation was enacted in 2012 that enables the Department of Health and Department of Human Services to reallocate unused nursing home beds to identified areas of need through the statutory Request for Proposals (RFP) process.
 In accordance with the legislation, the Department of Health may authorize a facility to have additional beds or may authorize the construction of a new nursing facility, so long as the total number of nursing facility beds statewide does not exceed the total number of beds in existence when the moratorium was indefinitely extended in 2005.
 Therefore, the beds that are eligible for redistribution come from nursing facilities that have closed since 2005, or from facilities who have voluntarily relinquished excess moratorium beds.
-To date, there have been 12 nursing facilities that have closed since 2005 accounting for a total of 731 moratorium beds, and a total of 41 beds have been voluntarily relinquished by existing facilities.
+To date, there have been 18 nursing facilities that have closed since 2005 accounting for a total of 1,113 moratorium beds, and a total of 54 beds have been voluntarily relinquished by existing facilities.
+Two additional facilities have announced closure in 2023.